Emily McGlohn

 PROFESSIONAL CERTIFICATIONS

-Emily McGlohn is an Associate Professor in the School of Architecture, Planning and Landscape Architecture at Auburn University.
-Emily earned her Master of Architecture degree from the University of Oregon.
-Her undergraduate Bachelor of Architecture degree is from Auburn University.
+Emily McGlohn is an Associate Professor in the Auburn University School of Architecture, Planning and Landscape Architecture.
+McGlohn earned a Master of Architecture from the University of Oregon and a Bachelor of Architecture from Auburn University.
 She is a registered architect in Virginia.
-Dedicated to supporting architectural practice through design education excellence, Emily proudly teaches 3rd-year design studio at Rural Studio in Newbern, Alabama.
-Since 2017 she’s served as the 3rd-year curriculum coordinator and job site superintendent.
-Building and teaching at Rural Studio helps her intimately understand and therefore critique contemporary building enclosures, family house design, and client engagement.
-Working closely with her teaching team, Emily and her students have built three homes for local community members, and one is under construction.
+Dedicated to supporting architectural practice through design education excellence, McGlohn proudly teaches third-year design studio at Rural Studio in Newbern, Alabama.
+Since 2017 she’s served as the third-year curriculum coordinator and job site superintendent.
+Building and teaching at Rural Studio helps her intimately understand and therefore critique contemporary building enclosures, family house design and client engagement.
+Working closely with her teaching team, McGlohn and her students have built three homes for local community members, and one is under construction.
 Students propose alternative assembly details and test them each academic year.
-Feedback on cost, construction, materials, and performance helps advance Rural Studio’s Front Porch Initiative goal of developing a family affordable home model for use by other housing development non-profits across the country.
+Feedback on cost, construction, materials and performance helps advance Rural Studio’s Front Porch Initiative goal of developing a family affordable home model for use by other housing development non-profits across the country.
 This feedback loop of applied research through design-build and back again is central to her research agenda and teaching pedagogy.
-Pleased to serve her community and profession in West Alabama, Emily is a happy resident of Greensboro, Alabama.
+Pleased to serve her community and profession in West Alabama, McGlohn is a happy resident of Greensboro, Alabama.

 RESEARCH INTERESTS